MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/checker/webapi/retrieve-rulesets.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../../../includes/cc-beta-prerelease-disclaimer.md)]

 Rules are grouped together using a ruleset.
 Rulesets can have one or more rules with no limit.
-A rule can be in no or multiple rulesets.
-Use a `GET` request to obtain a list of all rulesets available by calling the API, */api/ruleset*.
+A rule can be in no ruleset, or multiple rulesets.
+Use a `GET` request to obtain a list of all rulesets available by calling the API, [Geographical URI]/api/ruleset.

 > [!NOTE]
->  This API does not require an OAuth token, but can accept one.
+>  This API does not require an OAuth token, but can accept one if provided.

 <a name="bkmk_responses"></a>